-- A point source science frame. - A set of bias frames. - A set of flat frames. - An arc lamp frame for wavelength calibration. - A continuum lamp spectrum to trace the different orders. - Static calibrations: Line reference table and extinction coefficient. table
+- A point source science frame. - A set of bias frames that can be applied to the science, flat and arc lamp frames. - A set of flat frames that can be applied to the arc lamp and science frames. - An arc lamp frame for wavelength calibration. - A continuum lamp spectrum to trace the different orders. - Static calibrations: Line reference table and extinction coefficient. table